-Shared housing gives aging homeowners the freedom to live on their own and make some extra money to cover expenses.
-And for their younger housemates, it provides a safe and comfortable place to live at a price that won’t break the bank.
+Shared housing gives older homeowners the freedom to live independently and make some extra money.
+For their younger housemates, it provides a safe and comfortable place to live at a price they can afford.

 Additionally, a growing body of evidence has found a connection between loneliness and several health conditions including high blood pressure, heart disease, anxiety, depression, and Alzheimer’s disease.
-One recent study even found that people who were socially isolated were at 32 percent higher risk for premature death.
+One recent study even reported that severely isolated people had at 32 percent higher risk of premature death.

 Of course, not everyone who lives alone is lonely.
-But older adults who do live alone may find it more challenging to stay connected to family and friends.
-Homesharing can help satisfy the need we all have for meaningful connections.
+But older people who do live alone may find it challenging to stay connected to family and friends.
+Luckily, homesharing can help satisfy the need we all have for meaningful connections.

-By bringing generations together to share a home, older and younger adults have the opportunity to:
+By bringing generations together, you have the opportunity to:

 - Receive mutual support and companionship